blacklightpy/vaultofknowledge/Defining Terrorism.md

 	- When a teacher beats the students who did not submit homework with a stick.
 - Class 4 Terrorism: Collective Punishment
 	- When a teacher punishes the whole class because one person committed a mistake.
-	- I ranked this higher than other punishments because a teacher is not likely to resort to this without a high sense of anger and lack of rationality.
+	- I ranked this higher than other punishments because a teacher is not likely to resort to this without a high sense of anger and lack of a rational means to establish the intended order.
+- Class 5 Terrorism: Mental Abuse
+	- When someone pressures a person
+- Class 6 Terrorism: Physical Abuse
+	- When someone harms a person physically
+- Class 7 Terrorism: Abuse Relatives
+	- When someone harms a person close to the target to achieve a goal, mentally or physically